 If you’re just starting out, you can forget about cardio altogether and rely on diet and strength training to create the calorie deficit needed for weight loss.

 Then, when your rate of fat loss starts to slow down (which it will), add some low-intensity steady-state (LISS) cardio to your program, even if it’s just 30 minutes of brisk walking three or four mornings each week.

-Just four steps of these steps alone – creating a calorie deficit, eating more protein, and combining strength training with cardio – was shown in this study to work almost twice as well as the traditional high-carbohydrate diet + cardiovascular exercise approach to losing abdominal fat.
+Just four steps of these steps alone – creating a calorie deficit, eating more protein, and combining strength training with cardio – has been shown to work almost twice as well as the traditional high-carbohydrate diet + cardiovascular exercise approach to losing abdominal fat .